as-cornell/pogba/README.md

 ## Two-headed Drupal project template for Platform.sh

 This project provides Drupal 7 and 8 multisite projects hosted on [Platform.sh](http://platform.sh).
+Based on the Fellaini and Scholes repos.